appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 When a user submits a refund request through your application, you may want to process automatic refunds based on predefined business rules.
 For example, you might automatically approve refunds where the refund amount is less than $10.
 Here's how you can handle this scenario:

 1. In your workflow, go to **Main** under _JS Objects_.
 In the JS code editor, replace the auto-generated code with the following snippet.
-This code fetches the refund request with the given `order_id`.
-If the refund amount is less than $10, it initiates a refund and notifies the customer via email.
+This code fetches the order details with the given `order_id`.
+If the order value is less than $10, it initiates a refund and notifies the customer via email.

     ```javascript
     export default {